djvill/APLS/SPLASH.md

+---
-# The Archive of Pittsburgh Language and Speech (APLS)
+title: Archive of Pittsburgh Language and Speech (APLS)
+noedit: yes
+---

 <!-- To be injected via <iframe> into https://apls.pitt.edu/ -->